FlowFuse/docker-compose/README.md

    This will install the immediate dependencies of the development environment, clone all of the required repositories under the `packages` directory then install all of the dependencies of those repositories.
+It will then run `npm run build` on any of the repositories that require it.

 You can now start developing the code normally in the directories under `packages`.